axel-denis/Workshop-Blender-Modelisation/README.md

 **Most of the time, you _dont want_ to apply modifiers**, because it transform a not definitive operation into real geometry.
 Understaind that you can go back (exept `CTRL-Z`, but `CTRL-Z` it's note infinite).
 But sometime, you just want to transform you modifier into real geometry like this is our case here.
 Why ?
 Try to rotate your middle corner.
 You will see that the mirror modifier makes a complete mess.
 So we will apply it and change the origin point of our object (more on that latter on).
 If you want to save a backup of your project, now is a good time. `File > Save a copy`

 So !
 Select your object and go to the modifiers tab.
 You should see your mirror modifier.
-Click on the little arrow and click *Apply*
+Click on the little arrow and click *Apply*.
 Bam, now if you rotate your object, it's not perfect, but the mirror modifier isn't interferring anymore.
 So why isn't this object rotating properly ?
 Because of it's origin point.
 When an object is selected, you should see an orange point on the center of the screen.
 It's this object's origin point.
 The origin of a 3D object is like the origin of a geometrical figure, all evolves around it.
 We need to change it's position to the center of the object.
 Right click your object > set origin > origin to geometry